Image Description Elements

 </packages>

-given name as file on the system.
-If specified relative KIWI NG
+given name as a file on the system.
+If specified as a relative path, KIWI NG

 looks up the name in the image description directory.
 The archive